-You will have your returns transmitted to the IRS in no time!
+Your IRS returns are transmitted promptly and accurately!
 Plus, our exclusive e-filing features make the entire process incredibly convenient.
 For example, you can use the bulk upload feature to import all of your employee information at once.
 Also, you can use our postal mailing feature to have us mail printed copies of your returns to each of your recipients!

 If you need any assistance the amazing, US-based TaxBandits support team is here to help.
 Give us a call Monday – Friday from 9 AM to 6 PM EST at 704.684.4751, reach us via live chat, or take advantage of our 24/7 email support at support@Taxbandits.com.

 GET STARTED NOW WITH TAXBANDITS!!